yvesx/arowana/README.md

 arowana
 ========

-code and data for the arowana project: efficient membership indexing for bipartite entities.
+code and data for the arowana project: large scale efficient membership indexing for bipartite entities.